From underground caves to brewery tours, Yorkshire is packed full of awesome days out, even on rainy days…

 Dean Clough, Halifax, West Yorkshire, HX3 5AX.
 Entry is free.

 Land Rover Experience Yorkshire

-It’s not an indoor attraction as such, but zooming around the wild terrain of the Yorkshire Dales behind the wheel of a Land Rover is certainly an adrenaline-packed way to say screw you to rainy weather.
+It’s not an indoor attraction but zooming around the wild terrain of the Yorkshire Dales behind the wheel of a Land Rover is certainly an adrenaline-packed way to say “Screw you!” to a rainy day.
 With 3,000 acres of off-road tracks, steep inclines and muddy waterways to play with, this experience day at Broughton Hall Estate is a fine wet weather companion.
-Taster sessions, half or full day expeditions can all be bought, each with plenty of time to admire the amazing views from the on-site cafe after your exhilarating ride.
+Taster sessions, half or full day expeditions are all on offer, each with plenty of time to admire the amazing views from the on-site cafe after your exhilarating ride.

 Land Rover Experience Yorkshire, Yellison Farm Barns, Broughton Hall Estate, Skipton, North Yorkshire, BD23 3HS.
 Taster sessions cost £125 per person, half day experiences start from £325 and full days from £525.

 If your taste in art spans 14th-century Italian panels, 20th-century photography and contemporary post-modernism, a visit to York Art Gallery may just be the rainy day activity for you in Yorkshire.
 You can spend hours wandering through the rooms in this immaculate Victorian complex.
 Visit the largest collection of William Etty works in the UK, as well as the most extensive collection of British Studio Ceramics in the world.
 It also hosts the annual Aesthetica Art Prize, proving that it’s a gallery worthy of venturing into the wet and wild for.